ICC World Cup 2019 NZ vs AFG: Preview

 Weather report: Fans will praying to rain God today for a full 50 over match as there is forecast of drizzle.
 Though it will be bright and sunny in the later part of the match, and the temparature will hover around 10-14 degrees celcius.

-Team news: New Zealand can bring Ish Sodhi into their first team, but it will be interesting to see at the expense of whom.
-Afghanistan wicketkeeper Mohammad Shahzad has been ruled out of the tournament after his knee injury, which he suffered during Afghanistan's warm-up match against Pakistan, aggravated.
-18 years old Ikram Ali Khil, a top order batsman, has been roped in as the replacement.
+Team news: New Zealand can bring Ish Sodhi into their team, but at the expense of whom is the question.
+Afghanistan wicketkeeper Mohammad Shahzad has been ruled out of the tournament after he aggravated a knee injury.
+Ikram Ali Khil, 18, a top order batsman, has been roped in as his replacement.

 Probable XI: